yzpang/yzpang.github.io/_pages/research.md

 <p class="small">

-Work in progress: Approximate inference network in structured prediction.
+My second research project is on approximate inference network in structured prediction.
+It is not posted here due to certain policy.
+To learn more, please email me for detailed CV.

 <br><br>

-Will update soon!
+More materials coming soon!